Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Discussion

 \paragraph{Why is learned orchestration better than baselines with only structured interactions?}

 To validate the efficiency of \texttt{INFORM}'s dynamic routing against rigid multi-agent frameworks, we compare it with MetaGPT \citep{hong2024metagpt} using a fixed consortium of role-specific experts.
 We select MetaGPT as the representative baseline because it establishes the state-of-the-art for rigid, purpose-driven coordination, offering the clearest contrast to learned orchestration.
-As detailed in Table~\ref{tab:avg_calls_rolewise}, we assign models of identical sizes to different roles (e.g., LLaMA-3.1 as \textit{Engineer}, DeepSeek-R1 as \textit{Architect}), keeping underlying expert capabilities constant across methods. \texttt{INFORM} consistently reduces interaction overhead relative to MetaGPT’s Standard Operating Procedures, with the largest gains in complex roles: \textit{Engineer} calls drop to 0.69 and \textit{Architect} calls drop to 0.32.
-We hypothesize that while MetaGPT enforces predefined and often redundant communication loops, \texttt{INFORM}'s learned policy identifies the minimal causal trajectory required to solve the task, pruning unnecessary expert invocations and yielding a leaner, more cost-effective pipeline.
+As detailed in Table~\ref{tab:avg_calls_rolewise}, we assign models of identical sizes from the \textit{homogenous consortium} to different roles to keep underlying expert capabilities constant. \texttt{INFORM} consistently reduces interaction overhead relative to MetaGPT’s Standard Operating Procedures, with the largest gains in complex roles: \textit{Engineer} calls drop to 0.69 and \textit{Architect} calls drop to 0.32.
+We hypothesize that while MetaGPT enforces predefined and often redundant communication loops, \texttt{INFORM}'s learned policy identifies the minimal functional trajectory required to solve the task, pruning unnecessary expert invocations and yielding a leaner, more cost-effective pipeline.
 On HumanEval, this translates to a $\sim3.5\times$ speedup with a $\sim1.4\%$ performance gain.
-Importantly, this advantage is not limited to learned routing graphs: applying \texttt{INFORM} to confidence-based cascade orchestration \citep{chen2023frugalgpt} reveals a similar misalignment between stopping dominance and causal necessity (Appendix~\ref{appx:interpret_cascade}), indicating that \texttt{INFORM}'s interpretability principles generalize across fundamentally different orchestration regimes.
+Importantly, this advantage is not limited to learned routing graphs: applying \texttt{INFORM} to confidence-based cascade orchestration \citep{chen2023frugalgpt} reveals a similar misalignment between stopping dominance and functional necessity (Appendix~\ref{appx:interpret_cascade}), indicating that \texttt{INFORM}'s interpretability principles generalize across fundamentally different orchestration regimes.

 \paragraph{How does masking out the best-selected expert affect the attributions?}